sailist/pyzotero-local/README.md

-# zotero-wrapper
+# pyzotero-local

-a Python tool kit for interacting with the locally hosted Zotero database.
+A Python tool kit for interacting with the locally hosted Zotero database.

 # install